innepils/Sanntid_Heis/elevator_project/README.md

 The documentation can be found [here](https://github.com/TTK4145/Project-resources/tree/master/cost_fns/hall_request_assigner).

 ### Heartbeat
+Sets up the struct which is broadcasted to the network, containing information about new hall requests and state from [assigner](#assigner) each local elevator.

 ### Network

 Most of the documentation can be found [here](https://github.com/TTK4145/Network-go).

+In the handed out peers.go we have aded functionality to continuously update the alivePeers to be used in [cost](#cost).
+To avoid concurrency issues while reading and writing to the map both in peers and [assigner](#assigner)], we serialize the maps into JSON using Marshal and Unmarshal.

 ### Requests